 The term, statutory rape, refers to sexual intercourse between two people that is deemed illegal because one of the participants is below a statutorily designated age.
-According to the Federal Bureau of Investigation (FBI), the statutory rape definition is "characterized as non-forcible sexual intercourse with a person who is younger that the statutory age of consent".
+According to the Federal Bureau of Investigation (FBI), the statutory rape definition is "characterized as non-forcible sexual intercourse with a person who is younger than the statutory age of consent".

 The age of consent varies widely by state, as does statutory rape punishment for perpetrators.
 Please note that when one participant in a sexual act is an adult and the other is below the legal age of consent, the act is considered statutory rape even if the minor consented to the sex.
 In fact, if the underage party did not consent to the sexual act, or evidence exists that he or she was forced into sex, the crime is no longer considered statutory rape, but aggravated rape – a far more serious offense in most cases.

 To understand statutory rape laws, it's important to know that each state sets its own criteria and punishments regarding the crime.
 A quick glance at a table entitled Statutory Rape: A Guide to State Laws and Reporting Requirements, published by the U.S. Health and Human Services Department indicates that most states set their age of consent at 16, but several have theirs set at 17 or 18 years of age.

 Each state also sets a minimum age for victims of statutory rape, below which the state considers the act child sexual assault.
 Further, several states take into account the age difference between the victim and the adult as well as the minimum age for the perpetrator.
 If the perpetrator is below this minimum age, these states will not prosecute the offense.